ciliumgroupdev/ciliumold/README.md

 # ciliumold
-this is the old cilium website
+this is the old cilium website, you can find it on netlify